nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![ParserClassDiagram.png](images%2FDeveloperGuide%2FParserClassDiagram.png)

 There will be a main parser class that will identify the appropriate parser class to call based on the first word of the user's input.
 All the parser classes will inherit from the main parser class.
+The corresponding parser class will then execute the appropriate commands.

 ### Data package